Fall Travel Grant

 Will Wellesley cover the transportation costs of my parents to the program?

 No, Wellesley cannot pay transportation costs for your parent(s) or guardian(s).
 Because we would like to offer as many students as possible an opportunity to explore Wellesley, we do not make funding available for parents.
 Parents of travel grant recipients are welcome to use our travel agent to book their travel, but are required to pay the travel agent fee.
+Parents/guests are not required to attend Discover Wellesley Weekend, but are certainly welcome to join.

 Can I come early or stay a day late?